0xPolygon/polygon-docs/docs/pos/architecture/bor/state-sync.md

-# State Sync Mechanism

 `State Sync` is the native mechanism to read Ethereum data from Matic EVM chain.

-Validators on the Heimdall layer pickup the [StateSynced](https://github.com/maticnetwork/contracts/blob/a4c26d59ca6e842af2b8d2265be1da15189e29a4/contracts/root/stateSyncer/StateSender.sol#L24) event and pass it on to the Bor layer (read more about the architecture [here](/docs/pos/design/bor/overview).
+Validators on the Heimdall layer pickup the [StateSynced](https://github.com/maticnetwork/contracts/blob/a4c26d59ca6e842af2b8d2265be1da15189e29a4/contracts/root/stateSyncer/StateSender.sol#L24) event and pass it on to the Bor layer.

 The receiver contract inherits [IStateReceiver](https://github.com/maticnetwork/genesis-contracts/blob/master/contracts/IStateReceiver.sol), and custom logic sits inside [onStateReceive](https://github.com/maticnetwork/genesis-contracts/blob/05556cfd91a6879a8190a6828428f50e4912ee1a/contracts/IStateReceiver.sol#L5) function.